vivian820225/webp-convert-loader/README.md

 ### name
 Type: `string`
 Default: `[hash].[ext]`
 The filename and relative path of the generated webp image.
-### 其他API
-Other parameters can refer to [imagemin-webp](https://github.com/imagemin/imagemin-webp).

 ## Tips
-1. If cwebp-bin throws an error, check whether there is a vendor folder under cwebp-bin in node_modules.
+If cwebp-bin throws an error, check whether there is a vendor folder under cwebp-bin in node_modules.
 If not, you need to reinstall this dependency package.

+Other parameters can refer to [imagemin-webp](https://github.com/imagemin/imagemin-webp).